Required to Withdraw

 *Grade Point Average from all credit courses completed at MRU

 To appeal the Requirement to Withdraw you must complete and submit the Requirement to Withdraw Appeal form.
-The Requirement to Withdraw Appeal form and supporting documentation must be submitted on or before September 7, 2017 If you need additional time to obtain this documentation please email firstname.lastname@example.org.
+The Requirement to Withdraw Appeal form and supporting documentation must be submitted on or before January 15, 2018.
+If you need additional time to obtain this documentation please email firstname.lastname@example.org.
 Supporting documentation includes a medical note, a letter from counsellor, or a legal document.
 Documentation must establish a clear and substantive link to your academic standing over the period of time the credits were earned.
+Appeals without documentation will not be considered.
 You are encouraged to meet with your academic advisor to discuss the appeal process

 The outcome of the appeal will be determined by the Academic Standing Appeals Committee based on the information you provide.
 Under no circumstances will an appeal be accepted after the deadline.

-If you submit your appeal by the specified date and your appeal is successful, you will be able to remain registered in your Fall 2017 courses.
+If you submit your appeal by the specified date and your appeal is successful, you will be able to remain registered in your Winter 2018 courses.
 See How can I appeal the Requirement to Withdraw? for more information.

 You will be dropped from all courses you are registered in if: